transcom/mymove-docs/docs/dev/contributing/backend/service-objects.md

 When to use a service object?

-* [ ] dedicated encapsulation of a single piece business logic
+* [ ] will it be used to encapsulate a single piece of business logic?
-* [ ] could possibly be re-purposed
+* [ ] could it possibly be re-purposed?
-* [ ] does this focus beyond parsing a request and rendering data
+* [ ] does its focus go beyond parsing a request and rendering data?
-* [ ] does this singular piece of business logic use many different dependencies and/or different models
+* [ ] does this singular piece of business logic use many different dependencies and/or different models?

 If you answered no to more than two of these questions, then a service object may not be the appropriate design pattern to use in your use case.

 ## Creating Service Objects

-Once you have analyzed and determined that a service object is appropriate the next step is to actually create it.
+Once you have analyzed and determined that a service object is appropriate, the next step is to actually create it.

 ### Folder Structure And Naming